-The first major milestone for Grace International School was achieved with the completion of the first block of classrooms and administration offices.
+The first major milestone for Graceland International School was achieved with the completion of the first block of classrooms and administration offices.
 The building was completed in time for Grace International School to open its doors to register and receive the first intake of students.

 Our fervent hope is that this first class of students will achieve great things in this academic year.